booktree/booktree/CONTRIBUTING.md

 -   `duplicate`

 -   `enhancement`: requests that something be modified, although it is not clearly broken as in a `bug`.
 Sometimes the difference between both is subjective.

-    Unlike GitLab, we treat feature requests in the GitHub issue tracker.

     Labels that only apply to `enhancements`: